FREQUENTLY ASKED QUESTIONS:

 Think you have seen everything there is to see at Gaylord Opryland?
-You haven't unless you set sail with The Delta Riverboat Company and let them guide you through the 4.5-acre indoor garden, past the 85-foot Delta fountain, around The Old Hickory Steakhouse and by three different waterfalls.
+You haven’t unless you set sail with the Delta Riverboat Company and let them guide you through the 4.5-acre indoor garden, past the 85-foot Delta fountain, around The Old Hickory Steakhouse, and by three different waterfalls.
 Approx. length of tour: 30 min

 The Fontanel Mansion & Farm - Reservations Required

-Once the family home of country music legend Barbara Mandrell, the Mansion at Fontanel has been filled to the brim with photos, memorabilia and personal items from when the Mandrell family lived there.
-Visitors are encouraged to look, touch, feel and relax in this magnificent home.
-Tours are offered in small, intimate groups and tend to sell out.
+Once the family home of country music legend Barbara Mandrell, the Mansion at Fontanel has been filled to the brim with photos, memorabilia, and personal items from the period when the Mandrell family lived there.
+Visitors are encouraged to look, touch, feel, and relax in this magnificent home.
+Tours are offered in small intimate groups and tend to sell out.
 Please call in advance for availability and to make reservations.
 The mansion is open daily from 9 a.m.-3 p.m.
 Approx. length of tour: 1.5-2 hours

 Frist Center for the Visual Arts

 A must-see for everyone visiting Music City!
 Learn the fascinating story of the Grand Ole Opry with a tour of the Grand Ole Opry House.
-Walk in the footsteps of country music's superstars and get an exclusive look at what happens behind the scenes of the show that made country music.
-Tours are usually available every day (February-October), but please call in advance to confirm tour availability.
+Walk in the footsteps of country music’s superstars and get an exclusive look at what happens behind the scenes of the show that made country music.
+Tours are usually available every day (February-October) but please call in advance to confirm tour availability.
 Approx. length of tour: 1 hour

 Historic RCA Studio B

-Upgrade your Country Music Hall of Fame and Museum experience by adding on Historic RCA Studio B. As Music City's only studio tour, Studio B provides a glimpse into the heart of Nashville music-making during one of its most exciting and classic periods.
+Upgrade your Country Music Hall of Fame and Museum experience by adding a tour of Historic RCA Studio B. As Music City’s only studio tour, Studio B provides a glimpse into the heart of the Nashville Sound during one of its most exciting and classic periods.
 This legendary studio produced hits by Dolly Parton, Elvis Presley, Charley Pride, and others.
 Requires a second Total Access ticket and can only be used in conjunction with the museum.
 Approx. length of tour: 1 hour

 Nashville Zoo at Grassmere

-Do the Zoo!
+Get to the Zoo!
 You can hang loose like the gibbons while you see animals from across the globe in natural habitats resembling the many environments of our world.
-Discover clouded leopards and red pandas along the Bamboo Trail, see elephants and giraffes wandering through African Savannahs, stroll through the new Flamingo Lagoon and explore the Unseen New World with some of the wildest things you've never seen.
+Discover clouded leopards and red pandas along the Bamboo Trail, see white rhinos, giraffes, and zebra wandering through African Savannahs, and explore the Unseen New World with some of the wildest things you’ve never seen.
 Have hands on fun and kick it with our red kangaroos in the Kangaroo Kickabout or take a selfie with a goat, alpaca, or Galapagos tortoise at Critter Encounters.
-You can also monkey around the 66,000-square-foot Jungle Gym playground, take a spin on the Wild Animal Carousel, ride the new Wilderness Express train or be surrounded by more than 50 Australian parrots at Lorikeet Landing.
+You can also monkey around our 66,000-square-foot Jungle Gym playground, take a spin on the Wild Animal Carousel, ride our Wilderness Express train or be surrounded by more than 50 Australian parrots at Lorikeet Landing.
 Approx. length of tour: 3-4 hours

 The Redneck Comedy Tour - Reservations Required

-Ever wonder what country stars do when not on the radio, or in jail?
+Ever wonder what country stars do when not on the radio?
 Is Music Row actually haunted?
-And how to know if you have “it”?
-All this and more revealed in a 2-hour fun-filled tour of Nashville's most famous and historic sites: Sunday - Friday 11 a.m. and 2 p.m., Saturday 11 a.m., 2 p.m., and 4 p.m.
+All of this and more is revealed in a two-hour fun-filled tour of Nashville’s most famous and historic sites: Sunday - Friday 11 a.m. and 2 p.m., Saturday 11 a.m., 2 p.m., and 4 p.m.
 Schedules vary seasonally and reservations must be made by phone no more than 7 days prior to the requested tour date.
-Leave your name and cell phone number along with the date and time of the tour you are requesting.
-You will get a call back to confirm.
+Leave your name and cell phone number along with the date and time of the tour you’d like to book, and you will get a call back to confirm.
 There is not a ticket booth at either location.
 Arrive 15 minutes early and look for the camouflage bus.
 Passes are collected upon boarding the bus.
 Approx. length of tour: 2 hours

 CALL 800-657-6910 OR PURCHASE ONLINE NOW.